Tuned Compositional Feature Replays for Efficient Stream Learning: Related work

 \subsection{Weight regularization}

-Weight regularization methods typically store weights trained on previous tasks and/or impose constraints on weight updates for new tasks \cite{li2017learning,chaudhry2018efficient,he2018overcoming,kirkpatrick2017overcoming,zenke2017continual,lee2017overcoming}.
-However, storing the importance of the millions of parameters required by SOTA recognition models across all previous tasks is costly ~\cite{kirkpatrick2017overcoming,wen2018few}.
-Moreover, empirical evidence suggests that these weight regularization methods typically do not mitigate catastrophic forgetting as effectively as architecture adaptation and replay methods \cite{mai2022online}.
+Weight regularization methods typically store weights trained on previous tasks and impose constraints on subsequent weight updates to minimize catastrophic forgetting \cite{li2017learning,chaudhry2018efficient,he2018overcoming,kirkpatrick2017overcoming,zenke2017continual,lee2017overcoming, kong2023overcoming}.
+However, storing the importance of the millions of parameters required by state-of-the-art recognition models across all previous tasks is costly ~\cite{kirkpatrick2017overcoming,wen2018few}.
+Moreover, empirical comparisons suggest that weight regularization methods typically do not mitigate catastrophic forgetting as effectively as architecture adaptation and replay methods \cite{mai2022online}.